McKael/madonctl/README.md

 ### From source

-To install the application from source (you need to have Go >= 1.7), just type:
+madonctl now uses Go modules introduced with Go v1.11.

+You should still be able to build it "the old way" with an up-to-date release of Go 1.9/1.10/1.11+ with:

     go get -u github.com/McKael/madonctl

-and you should be able to run `madonctl`.

 For upgrades, don't forget the `-u` option to ensure the dependencies (especially [madon](https://github.com/McKael/madon)) are updated as well.

+Alternatively, with Go >= 1.11:

+    git clone git clone https://github.com/McKael/madonctl
+    cd madonctl
+    go build    # (or go install)

+and you should be able to use `madonctl`.

-Travis automated testing is run for Go versions 1.7 - 1.10.
+Travis automated testing is run for Go versions 1.9 - 1.11.

 ## Usage